 You also have the option of setting up a Health Care Spending Account (HSA) for your employees.
 These plans can be added to your group health insurance plan, or purchased as a standalone.
 They allow employees to be reimbursed for certain eligible health expenses.
 Reimbursement through an HSA works similarly to a self-insured plan.
 The total amount of benefits paid in the calendar year must equal 90% or more of the ceiling amount (the total amount of money in the pot).
 Employers can take measures to design their HSA so employees have allocated budgets to spend on tax-free expenses, and taxable expenses.
 This can assure employers the total spend on benefits will always exceed 90% of the total.

 Are Life and Disability Insurance Benefits Taxable?

-If you as the employer are paying 100% of the premiums for a group life and disability insurance policy, then the cost of those premiums will count as taxable income.
-In addition, any benefit that is paid out of the insurance policy will be taxable, too.
+If you as the employer pay any portion of the premium for a group disability insurance policy, the cost of those premiums will count as taxable income.
+In addition, any benefit that is paid out of the insurance policy will be taxable too.